mbriggs/mbriggs.github.io/source/_posts/2015-06-01-the-role-of-a-senior-developer.markdown

 A senior developer understands that leadership is not about power, it is about empowerment.
 It is not about direction, it is about serving.

-__If you do not have at least one senior developer in a leadership role on your team, you are doomed for failure.
+#### If you do not have at least one senior developer in a leadership role on your team, your project is doomed to fail.
 A team of great intermediates will get you very far, but the days of the software you are building are numbered, and the end result is either closing shop, or costly / risky rewrites.
-A senior developer is the _only_ person fully qualified to choose technology and platforms, so not having one from _day one_ will hurt you.__
+A senior developer is the _only_ person fully qualified to choose technology and platforms, so not having one from _day one_ will hurt you.

 ##  This is a giant over-simplification

 The reality is nobody fits into these buckets perfectly.
-I am just tired of "years of experience" based classification.
-"Years of experience" tells you something, but is almost pointless information without a heck of a lot more context.
+I am just tired of the "years of experience" based classification.
+Years of experience tells you _something_, but is almost pointless information without a lot more context.

 More than that, our industry values wicked smart young guys fresh out of university.
 Those people _are_ valuable, and necessary, but so are people who have 15-20 years experience in the field.
-We need to stop hiring according to stereotypes, and really thinking of team and organizational talent composition.
+We need to stop hiring according to stereotypes, and start really thinking of team and organizational talent composition.
 If everyone on your team thinks the same, you are doing your product and your organization a disservice.